-No Cost Sharing for Preventive Care.
+- No Cost Sharing for Preventive Care.
 Effective as of January 1, 2011, insured group health plans and self-insured plans may not impose any "cost sharing requirements," including copayments, coinsurance charges and deductibles, on certain preventive care, child preventive services and women's preventive care and screenings.
-Employers that are implementing new plans must amend their plan materials to reflect this restriction.

-Nondiscrimination for Eligibility based on Salary or Wages.
+Employers that are implementing new plans must amend their plan materials to reflect this restriction. - Nondiscrimination for Eligibility based on Salary or Wages.
 Effective as of January 1, 2011, group health plans may not limit eligibility for coverage or continued coverage on the basis of the total hourly or annual salary of any full-time employees or otherwise establish eligibility rules that discriminate in favor of more highly paid employees.
 Outside of cafeteria plans, only self-insured health plans under existing law are subject to rules intended to preclude discrimination in favor of highly compensated employees; the change in law covers fully insured plans.
 Employers that differentiate among various employee groups must take into account this change and may need to make appropriate amendments to their plans, particularly with respect to any special health benefits they provide to executives.

-Guaranteed Availability and Renewability; Nondiscrimination based on Health Status.
+The ramifications of providing a discriminatory group health plan are not yet clear. - Guaranteed Availability and Renewability; Nondiscrimination based on Health Status.
 Effective as of January 1, 2014, health insurance insurers (but not self-insured plans) must accept every employer and individual in the state who applies for coverage during an annual or open enrollment period and must renew or continue the insurance at the option of the plan sponsor or individual, regardless of a participant's health status or utilization of health services.
 Insured group health plans and self-insured plans may not set eligibility rules based on health status, medical condition, claims experience, receipt of health care, medical history, genetic information, evidence of insurability or disability.
 However, employers may continue to extend wellness incentives based on health factors.
 Effective as of January 1, 2014, the limit on wellness incentives will increase from 20% to 30% of the cost of employee-only coverage and, in the discretion of the applicable regulatory agencies, may be as high as 50% of such cost.
-Although the new availability, renewability and eligibility rules do not apply to existing plans, employers that currently maintain health plans may still want to take advantage of the increased latitude given to financial incentives for healthy living.
+Although the new availability, renewability and eligibility rules do not apply to existing plans, employers that currently maintain health plans may still want to take advantage of the increased latitude given to financial incentives for healthy living. - Cost Sharing Restrictions.
+Effective as of January 1, 2014, sponsors of group health plans must pay at least 60% of the total cost of coverage, and out-of-pocket limits cannot exceed those allowed for health savings accounts (currently, \$5,950 for self-only coverage, \$11,900 for family coverage), subject to adjustment for increases in premiums in 2015 and later.
+Although this change does not apply to existing plans, failure to meet the cost-sharing requirement for an employer with more than 50 full-time employees may subject the employer to a "free rider" penalty, discussed below, if any employee eligible to receive a tax subsidy or premium reduction obtains alternative coverage through a American Health Benefit Exchange.
+Therefore, employers with 50 or more full-time employees that sponsor new or current group health plans must consider whether to adjust the portion of premiums that they pass through to their employees, including differentiating among different employee groups, to ensure they meet the 60% threshold.